Thandai Powder Recipe (Thandai Masala)

 Not only Thandai, but you can also use Thandai Masala Powder to make a variety of Thandai-flavored desserts.
 Think Thandai Phirni, Thandai Shahi Tukda, Thandai Kheer, or Thandai Mawa Cake.
 All these recipes can be made if you have this powder ready.

 Making thandai powder at home is easy and quick, and the homemade powder is often superior to store-bought ones.
 The homemade powder is made with high-quality, natural ingredients and contains no artificial colors, flavors, or preservatives.
-Homemade powder is also free of sugar.
+Homemade thandai powder is also sugar-free.
 If you want to make a sugar-free thandai, this one is for you.

-This recipe yields 2 to 2.5 liters of thandai and can be scaled up or down as needed.
+Using this powder, you can make 2 to 2.5 liters of thandai.
 Many times, I have made big batches of this powder, packed them in mini jars, and gifted them to my friends and family as Holi gifts.

 Ingredients